uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 MTD customers can also report any losses they have made.
 This charge may be set against earlier or later years.
 When the customer sells or disposes of the whole or part of a UK residential property and is liable to pay Capital Gains Tax, they must tell HMRC within a specific time following the date of completion of the sale.
 For more information about the reporting requirement, refer to [Report and pay your Capital Gains Tax: If you sold a property in the UK on or after 6 April 2020 (GOV.UK)](https://www.gov.uk/report-and-pay-your-capital-gains-tax/if-you-sold-a-property-in-the-uk-on-or-after-6-april-2020).
 For non-resident customers, refer to [Tell HMRC about Capital Gains Tax on UK property or land if you’re not a UK resident (GOV.UK)](https://www.gov.uk/guidance/capital-gains-tax-for-non-residents-uk-residential-property), which advises on how these gains must be reported in year.

 The customer can create, update, or delete their capital gains tax in software only after the end of the tax year.
 If they need to make changes during the year, they need to use [HMRC online services](/guides/income-tax-mtd-end-to-end-service-guide/documentation/tasks-outside-mtd-software.html#hmrc-online-services).
-In some cases, customers must report and pay before they submit their final declaration.
+In some cases, customers must report and pay before they make their final declaration.
 However, this information will still need to be included in their final declaration if they are a Self Assessment or MTD customer.

 An MTD customer can do the following: